GjjvdBurg/HugoPhotoSwipe/README.rst

 At this point, you should place some photos in the ``photos`` directory and set the title field of the album in the ``album.yml`` file.
-You can also set the album date, the country, and the copyright line.
+You can also set the album date, the copyright line, and the filename of the coverimage.
+Key/Value pairs you place under the ``properties`` line will be placed in the preamble of the markdown file, so you can use them in Hugo layouts.
+For instance, you may want to add a country field, camera details, etc.

 In the main directory (where the ``hugophotoswipe.yml`` file is), you can now run::